jfreeland01/Pipeline_ATACSeq/README.md

 ```

 ## **Peak Calling** ##
 After filtering the BAM files, peaks can be called.
-Peaks are regions of the genome with high levels of read enrichment, indicating areas of open chromatin or accessible DNA.
+Peaks represent genomic regions with high read enrichment, reflecting areas of open chromatin or accessible DNA.
 These regions are typically associated with regulatory elements, such as promoters, enhancers, transcription factor binding sites, or other DNA elements where the chromatin is less compact, allowing transcriptional machinery and regulatory proteins to bind.
 This pipeline uses [MACS3 callpeak](https://github.com/macs3-project/MACS) to identify peaks.

 ```
 # -f    Specify format of input file (BAMPE = paired-end BAM files)